Audition Songs by Musical

 The Addams Family Song List

 Here’s a list of the musical numbers in The Addams Family, along with which characters sing in each of them.
 Unless you have been asked to, do not choose from the below songs for your audition!
-The following is more intended to be used for character research purposes.
+This is more intended to be used for character research purposes.

 * That said, if you’ve specifically been asked to sing a song from the show, you can find the sheet music for the best possible audition songs below.